mike-weiner/list-github-repositories/README.md

 You can find your Github username within a Github URL or by selecting your profile picture in the upper right-hand corner of Github's website and copy the name listed under: "Signed in as". ***Do not include any symbols with the Github user name.***

-### Why are the repositories being displayed not from the correct user.
+### Why are the repositories being displayed not from the correct user?

 Navigate to the page where the table is being displayed.
-Begin editing the page and examine the `[gitlist git-user=""]` shortcode onto the page.
+Begin editing the page and examine the `[gitlist git-user=""]` shortcode on the page.
 Double check that a Github username is entered within the double quotes after `git-user=` in the shortcode.
 Please check that this is the correct user.

 ***If you Do not include any Github user name within the double quotes then the repositories from user `mike-weiner` (me) will be displayed.***